dexy/dexy-site/install/index.md

 ## Source Install

-Here is how to install Dexy from source using easy_install:
+Here is how to install Dexy from source using pip:
 {{ d['source-install.sh|idio']['source-install'] }}

-This will also install any dependencies which Dexy needs.
-You might want to follow this by:
-{{ d['source-install.sh|idio']['develop'] }}

-which will put the code into 'develop' mode so any changes to the source code (either from pulling down updated code from the repository, or making changes yourself) are reflected immediately.

 ## Checking That It Works